 Royals is a new Inhumans series which focuses on the Inhuman Royal family.
 The comic will feature classic Inhuman characters such as Medusa, Black Bolt, Crystal, and Gorgon as well as a few newer characters.
 There will also be the addition of Marvel Boy – who hasn’t been seen since the fantastic Young Avengers by Keiron Gillen and Jamie McKelvie.

 The Royals have headed into outer space to find the secrets to Terrigenesis – the process which turns people into Inhumans.
-Why? you’ll have to read to find out.
+The journey will push them into the unknown and into all kinds of dangers.

 Written by Saladin Ahmed.
 Art by Christian Ward.